0x9ff/Favorite-Video-Games/README.txt

     My Favorite Video Games of All Time
+    By: Ian :)
     -----------------------------------

-SPHS PTLW 2022 Project Assignment: Hobby Website August 26th, 2022 | Per 6
+SPHS PTLW 2022 Project Assignment: Hobby Website September 1st, 2022 | Per 6
-By: Ian :)

-This website is licensed under the WTFPL license :P
+This website is licensed under the WTFPL license, feel free to use the code in this website to make your own!